 The willful abandonment must last for a period of one year continuously.

 When you file for a fault divorce, you can file under more than one ground.
 For instance, you can allege a divorce by proving that your spouse both committed adultery and abandoned you.

-Why you may choose to file for divorce based on the fault-based grounds?
+Why you may choose to file for divorce in Georgia based on the fault-based grounds?

 It is because Georgia courts treat fault-based divorces differently from a no-fault divorce.
 A spouse’s fault can affect the awarding of alimony/spousal support (which is a payment from one spouse to the other for the recipient’s care and maintenance after the divorce), or the division of property.

 Specifically, Georgia statute provides that if one spouse is found to have committed adultery or deserted the other spouse, that at-fault spouse may not be entitled to alimony.
 [O.C.G.A. § 19-6-1].
 It is not enough that the spouse cheated on or abandoned the other spouse during the marriage.
 For adultery or desertion to bar alimony, it has to be the “reason for the divorce.”
-So, for example, your spouse cheated, but you forgave him or her and continued to live together, your spouse will not be barred from receiving alimony.
+This is an important distinction because if your spouse cheated on you, but you forgave him or her and continued to live together, your spouse will not be barred from receiving alimony for adultury.
 In a case where alimony is ordered, a spouse’s adulterous conduct or abandonment can also be considered by the court in deciding the ‘amount’ of the alimony award.

 Further, adultery or other marital misconduct can have an impact on how to equitably divide the property of the parties.
 When determining how to fairly split the couple’s property, the court will consider why they are divorcing and how they behaved while they were married.
 However, unlike alimony, adultery or desertion is not a bar to property division.